ThunderAnimal/hc-sdk-js/docs/sdk.md

     - The user is the owner of the document
     - The user has the owners permission to access the document.

-To download the document call downloadDocument providing the owners username and the document id
+To download the document call downloadDocument providing the owners user id and the document id
 ```javascript
   HC.downloadDocument('user_id','record_id').then((response) => {
     // the response is the decrypted document